POPWorldMedia/POPForums/docs/azurekitlibrary.md

 ## Using Redis for caching
 Redis is a great tool for caching data for a stand-alone instance of the app or between many nodes.
 The default caching provided by the `PopForms.Sql` implementation uses in-memory cache in the app instance itself, which doesn't work when you have many nodes (that is, several web heads running behind a load balancer, like a scaled-out Azure App Service).
 Redis helps by caching data in a "neutral" location between these nodes.

-To use Redis (which is available all over the place, and _not_ just in Azure), use the following configuration lines in your ASP.NET Core startup:
+To use Redis (which is available all over the place, and _not_ just in Azure), use the following configuration lines in your ASP.NET `Program.cs`:

 ```
-public void ConfigureServices(IServiceCollection services)
-{
+var builder = WebApplication.CreateBuilder(args);
+var services = builder.Services;
+...
 services.AddPopForumsRedisCache();
 services.AddSignalR().AddRedisBackplaneForPopForums();
 ...
 ```

 The first line configures the app to use the Redis caching mechanism.
 Under the hood, this replaces the `PopForums.Sql` implementation of `ICacheHelper` with the one found in `PopForums.AzureKit`.
 The second line adds `AddRedisBackplaneForPopForums()` to the configuration of SignalR, so that websocket messages back to the browser are funneled to clients regardless of which web node they're connected to.
 For example, a user can make a post connected to one node, and the message to update the recent topics page will be signaled to update for users on every node.

-You'll also need to setup some values in the `appsettings.json` configuration file:
+You'll also need to setup some values in the `appsettings.json` configuration file (or equivalents in your Azure App Service configuration):

 ```
 {